Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ## Important Repos

 - [ProdigyMathGameHacking](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking)
   - Our main repo, used as an issue tracker, things we're working on, documentation, and central hub.
+You're currently on it.
 - [PHEx](https://github.com/Prodigy-Hacking/PHEx)
   - The Prodigy Hacking Extension, used to inject our modified gamefiles into Prodigy.
 - [Redirector](https://github.com/Prodigy-Hacking/Redirector)